boyanio/wasm-wheel/README.md

 #### Kotlin

-[Kotlin Native](https://github.com/JetBrains/kotlin-native/) v0.5 supports building WebAssembly (also on Windows hosts, as v0.4 allowed only macOS).
-Right now the generated wasm file is quite big - 2MB.
-I haven't found a way to optimize it yet.
+[Kotlin Native](https://github.com/JetBrains/kotlin-native/) v0.6 is used to compile Kotlin to WebAssembly.
 It uses the JavaScript randomizer, as Kotlin doesn't have one built-in, so the way to do it, is to use C. However, I can't really build the project on a Windows machine.

 ## Build